Boundary criticality of the O(N) model in d = 3 critically revisited

 In this case, the flow in Eq.~(\ref{gRG}) is again cut-off at $\ell \sim \log ({\mu}{\xi_{bulk}})$, after which the flow controlled by the strictly 2d $O(N)$ $\beta$-function (\ref{betaON}) resumes.
 This gives a surface correlation length \beq \frac{\xi_{surf}}{\xi_{bulk}} \sim \left(\xi_{bulk}\right)^{\frac{2 \pi \alpha}{N-2}}, \eeq i.e. the surface correlation length is parametrically larger than the bulk correlation length as $K \to K^-_c$.

 We note that in the range $2 \leq N < N_c$ since a stable extra-ordinary fixed point $g_* = 0$ exists, there must also be a special fixed point separating the extra-ordinary and the ordinary fixed points.
 However, for a general $N$ in this range the special fixed point does not occur at a parametrically weak coupling $g$.
 What happens for $N$ close to $N_c$?
 The physics here will be controlled by the sign of the cubic term in the $\beta$-function: \beq \beta(g) \approx \alpha g^2 + b g^3. \eeq For $N \to N_c$, writing $\alpha \approx a (N_c -N)$ with $a > 0$, we need to know the sign of $b(N_c)$.
-At present we do not know this sign, so we consider both scenarios.
+At present we do not know this sign,\footnote{We note that for the pure $d = 2$ $O(N)$ model $b(N) < 0$\cite{ZinnJustinBook}.} so we consider both scenarios.